 The days of businesses being all things to all people are over.
 We’ve all received the direct mail piece that displayed our full names, which no one has ever called us, or used our last name as our first name.
 Now, imagine this scenario when you’re trying to reach a new audience by the thousands, or millions, that speaks an entirely different language.
 When mistakes happen with a new launch, there’s no “rewind” button.
 That’s where localization comes into play.

 The most successful marketing messages are those specifically targeted to its audience.
 Seth Godin, one of today’s most insightful marketers, explains:

-“Anticipated, personal and relevant advertising always does better than unsolicited junk.”
+“Anticipated, personal, and relevant advertising always does better than unsolicited junk.”